On Running

 Running and Literature has become a favorite with runners who read, as well as an important source for people interested in sports literature and sports history.

 Roger and his wife, women's running pioneer Kathrine Switzer (www.marathonwoman.com) were then commissioned to write the words for the lavishly illustrated 26.2 Marathon Stories (2006).
 It became one of the sport's most loved books.
-Roger's expert but concise historical material and notes on great runners provide the best short introduction to the marathon available, and his five chapters that take the reader inside the mind of a runner at various stages of a marathon strike chords of recognition.
+Roger's expert but concise historical material and notes on great runners provide the best short introduction to the marathon anywhere, and his five chapters that take the reader inside the mind of a runner at various stages of a marathon strike chords of recognition.

 Roger's two decades of contributions to running journalism in America were recognized when he received the Sheehan Award in 2007.
 In the same year his book on Robert Louis Stevenson was a finalist in New Zealand's literary awards, an unusual double.